hedzr/logg/README.md

 #### Println

 A `Println(args ...any)` has slight differences with other verbs like `Print(msg string, args ...any)`.
 But you are using it with same form like others.
 That is, the first of the args passing to Println is indeed a msg string.

 Just a little benefit, you can pass nothing to Println.
-If you're doing with this way, a complete blank line prints by `slog.Println()`, no timestamp, no serverity, and no caller info.
+If you're doing with this way, a complete blank line printed by `slog.Println()`, no timestamp, no serverity, and no caller info. `Println("")` has same behaviour.

 ```go
 slog.Info("1")